vitusventure/practicalkombucha/content/docs/opinions/terms.md

 Biofilm
 : The cellulose layer that forms on top of fermenting Kombucha.
 This is sometimes referred to as a pellicle or SCOBY.
 But for clarity, I will use the narrowest term possible (biofilm).
 You can read more about biofilms on [wikipedia](https://en.wikipedia.org/wiki/Biofilm).
 This only refers to the **solid** cellulose layer.

+Microbes
+: The bacteria and yeast in kombucha that cause fermentation and the creation of its unique flavor.
+These different microorganisms work together to create kombucha.
+In general, the yeast eat sugar to create CO2 and alcohol.
+The bacterial oxidize the alcohol to create different acids, resulting it kombucha's signature tang.
+This term refers to both types of microorganisms and is similar to SCOBY, but without all the history that term holds in kombucha culture.

 ## Terms I will not use

 Pellicle